cerilacanda/my-test-repository/Strings/Strings/Strings.facts.md

  1. An assignment operator `=` is used to assign a string literals to a variable wherein literals must be within single or double quotes. e.g. `$myString = 'I love PHP!'`
  1. The concatenation operator `.` and the concatenation assignment operator `.=` can be used to combine two or more strings.
  1. Using double quote `""` inside double quoted string are not allowed (e.g.` "I "love" PHP!"`).
- 1. Whitespaces between lines are ignored.
+ 1. Whitespaces in between lines are ignored.
  1. String interpolation is the process of evaluating a string literal containing in one or more string variables, returning a result in which the string variables are replaced with their corresponding values.